baduker/strip_dilbert/README.md

 - [x] Improve the `os.mkdir(DEFAULT_DIR_NAME)` method to accept that the folder exists already
 - [x] Add `get random comic strip` method
 - [x] Improve the performance of the `download_engine()` method to get all the dilberts
+- [x] Improve / change the progress bar
+- [x] Add a human readable download time format
 - [ ] Implement a list of source URL's with the date/name of the comic and find a way to store it
-- [x] Improve / change the progress bar